dsgorthy/Zepf_CSCI2270_FinalProject/README.md

 System Requirements
 -------------------
-This program has no system requirements.
-As long as you can run a C++ program, this program should have no problem.
+This program was designed in a Linux environment and uses the g++ compiler.
+However, this program should work in any environment that can run C++ programs.

 Group Members
 -------------